EquipmentShare Carta Cross

 1 Carta Cross is the CartaX auction process, designed to efficiently identify a market driven price and allow equity holders to sell holdings to investors.
 “Cross” is used in the world of financial markets to indicate that it is a method for matching supply and demand to arrive at a market clearing auction price.

-In order to be able to trade on CartaX, a participant must either be (i) a shareholder of an issuer whose shares are being traded on CartaX and be specifically permissioned by the issuer to sell some or all of Customer’s shares in a particular transaction, or (ii) an investor specifically permissioned either by the issuer to participate in a particular transaction.
+In order to be able to trade on CartaX, a participant must either be (i) a shareholder of a company whose shares are being traded on CartaX and be specifically permissioned by the company to sell some or all of Customer’s shares in a particular transaction, or (ii) an investor specifically permissioned either by the company to participate in a particular transaction.
 CartaX is not a continuous market.
 Transactions facilitated on CartaX are bilateral in nature, and there is never any guarantee that there will be sufficient counterparty interest to result in crossing interest.
 CCMX does not guarantee whether, nor the terms on which, any order may be filled.
 There is no guarantee of a participant being permissioned to participate in future transactions on CartaX.

 Certain terms used herein may carry different meanings to how those terms might be used in other contexts, for example in relation to public markets, primary capital raisings, or initial public offerings.
 An explanation of such terms and their respective definitions in this context may be found here.